kunalmsharma/sharma_kunal_spring2017/Final/readme.md

 # Inference of Analysis 3

- * Based on the above analysis we come to the conclusion that films made on horror genres is more successful than any      other genres.
+ * Based on the above analysis we come to the conclusion that films made on **horror genres is more successful than any other genres**.
- * Interesting to see that Horror films have more success at the box office compared to all movies in the dataset.
+ * Interesting to see that **Horror films have more success** at the box office compared to all movies in the dataset.
  * Which implies that horror genre is more bankable as it's probability of being a hit is more.

 # Analysis 4

  * This analysis takes into consideration the budget and the gross income from the movie and deduces the profit.
- * Thus we come to the conclusion of Top biggest hit and biggest flop.
+ * Thus we come to the conclusion of **Top biggest hit and biggest flop**.

         - The top Flops movies from tha available data are plotted below
 ![alt text](https://github.com/kunalmsharma/sharma_kunal_spring2017/blob/master/Final/analysis/ana_4/TopFlops.png)